Kristina01111000/Drws_site/README.md

 - Put them on the header, somewhere where it makes sense, and make them available to anyone who wants to read them

 4/17
-- Make the podcast info for coming out june 21stish https://thelaurajanelaytonshow.com/ -> need the new copy of the book
-- He did two other podcasts last week, get info for them

 - Change wellness check to underline next to  1x , 2x, etc over to right
 	- https://growingholistically.com/wellness-check/
 - For personhood page